yiluheihei/metagenomic-analysis/README.md

   analyse interactions in microbial communities.
 * [paper: MMinte, an application for predicting metabolic interactions among the microbial species in a community](https://doi.org/10.1186/s12859-016-1230-3).
+* [paper, algorithm: Ecology-guided prediction of cross-feeding interactions in the human gut microbiome](https://www.nature.com/articles/s41467-021-21586-6),
+  GutCP:  a new ecology-guided method to infer and predict cross-feeding interactions in the human gut microbiome.
+It can also be used to pridict the metabolomic composition based on a original cross-feeding network (in which nodes are metabolites or microbes).

 ## Ecological network modeling